mattkubej/kubej.com/content/blog/pixelating-images/index.md

 1. Consume an image
 2. Build a data structure representing the image
-3. Use the data structure as input to produce an pixelated output representation
+3. Use the data structure as input to produce a pixelated representation
-4. Save the pixelated output representation to disk
+4. Save the pixelated representation to disk

 ## Consume an image